 It has been around since 1998 and there is nothing I can find anywhere giving it a bad rap.

-1. Dagcoin: I consider this mlm a joke.
+1. Dagcoin: I consider this MLM a joke.
 Really I do, it comes across as nothing but a scam.
-Stay away from it.
+Please stay away from it.

 You can read an in-depth article about it here.

 2. iCoin Pro: This is a legitimate MLM, but the MLM part is only an add-on to its main program, which is selling a trading method.

 If you are making money using their trading program, you can earn a little extra by convincing one of your friends to become involved.